jumpnow/jumpnowtek-site/_drafts/mender-wandboard-notes.md

 ## Overview

-Some notes on getting the [Mender][mender-io] software upgrade system working with Beaglebone images.
-I am using a custom Yocto meta layer for my BBB builds and needed a few changes to get things working.
+Some notes on getting the [Mender][mender-io] software upgrade system working with Wandboard images.
+I am using a custom Yocto meta layer for my Wandbord builds and needed a few changes to get things working.

 ### U-Boot

 a) I am using the default u-boot version **2017.09** that comes with Yocto 2.4 [rocko].
-I did neede a **u-boot\_%.bbappend** for the BBB for the following customizations
+I did need a **u-boot\_%.bbappend** for the BBB for the following customizations

+    FILESEXTRAPATHS_prepend := "${THISDIR}/files:"

+    SRC_URI += "file://0001-Add-bootargs-setting.patch \
+                file://0002-Add-environment-debug.patch \
+               "

     UBOOT_SUFFIX = "img"
-    SPL_BINARY = "MLO"
+    SPL_BINARY = "SPL"

+The **0001-Add-bootargs-setting.patch** is required to define a **bootargs** variable in the u-boot environment.

+The **0002-Add-environment-debug.patch** was only for debugging, but it doesn't hurt anything.
+I would remove it for any production project.

-b) Need to include **u-boot-fw-utils** package in the image.
+b) Mender requires inclusion of the **u-boot-fw-utils** package in the image.

 The **meta-mender-core** layer overrides the default **u-boot-fw-utils** recipe with a custom one that fixes up **fw_env.config** for mender use.
-This primarily has to do with where the u-boot environment will reside.
+This primarily has to do with how big and where the u-boot environment will reside.

 The u-boot environment storage is in the first 8 MB of unpartitioned space at the start of the device.
 (TODO: explain where this 8 MB number comes from).